A characterisation of the reconstructed birth-death process through time rescaling: Discussion

 where $\theta$ is the mutation rate and $S_n(k)$ is the number of mutations with multiplicity $k$ in the sample of size $n$.
 In applying their method to cancer data, \citet{lambert_new} consider small values of $\psi$ with the population size being very large compared to the sample size---our results presented in Section \ref{psi_0_section} provide an insight into the properties of the genealogy in this case.

-As can be seen from our results and related work, properties of the genealogy of a sample obtained from a population following a birth-death process are notably different from those arising under the coalescent.
-The coalescent is widely used in statistical inference for intra-host viral and bacterial populations \citep[e.g.][]{dia:etal:2016}, when the population dynamics in such cases are arguably likely to be better modelled by a birth-death process.
-An important question is how inference obtained under the two models differs for samples of viral or bacterial genetic sequencing data: can birth-death models provide better inference on the evolutionary dynamics of such populations?
+As can be seen from our results and related work, properties of the genealogy of a sample obtained from a population following a birth-death process are notably different from those arising under the coalescent, particularly when the sample size is close to being of the same order as the population size.
+The coalescent is widely used in statistical inference for intra-host viral and bacterial populations \citep[e.g.][]{dia:etal:2016}.
+However, the choice of model should be appropriate to the relative scale of the biological application, and the individual-level population dynamics are arguably likely to be better modelled by a birth-death process.
+When considering the scenario of a small sample obtained from a very large population, the differences between the coalescent and the small-$\psi$ limit of the birth-death model will carry through to the resulting inference.
+An important question is thus whether, for samples of viral or bacterial genetic sequencing data, birth-death models can provide better inference on the evolutionary dynamics of such populations.
 Answering this would require development of new methods for statistical inference that condition on the data and incorporate the natural processes governing such populations, such as high rates of mutation, recombination, and rapid demographic changes.
 This also presents interesting challenges in making full use of the increasingly rich sequencing data available for viral and bacterial infections.